jamejone/jamejone/README.md

 ## [So Long, and Thanks For All the Bits](https://jamejone.github.io/)

-My technical blog where I write about various tech topics in long form.
-This project is powered by Jekyll and GitHub Pages.
+My neglected blog :') This site is powered by Jekyll and GitHub Pages.

 ## How to reach me